Frequently Asked Questions

 GlobalSign currently offers three different types of partnership options, including SSL Resellers, SSL Referrers and VAR Partners.

 SSL Reseller Program – This program is especially designed for ISPs, Web Hosts, Domain Registrars and web consultants of all sizes, who can integrate SSL into their own product range as a value-add or revenue generating product.
 GlobalSign’s Resellers immediately benefit from fantastic margin potential with the option of Pay As You Go or Bulk Order programs.
-Resellers can easily manage their SSL customers using the GlobalSign Certificate Center web portal or XML and AJAX APIs.
+Resellers can easily manage their SSL customers using the GlobalSign Certificate Center web portal or XML APIs.
 GlobalSign Resellers also have the additional option of adding multi-level resellers to their account.

 SSL Referrer Program - This program is aimed at companies with an online presence, a customer base, but who do not want to deal directly with the sales of SSL Certificates.
 GlobalSign’s Referrer program couldn't be simpler.
 Referrers just refer potential customers to GlobalSign and earn cash-back of 15% on every Certificate sold.